If you are going away and are unable to look after your dog what are your options?

 If you book in for Hanrob, you can then drop off and pick up your pet from Pittwater Animal Hospital.
 This is an easy local option.
 The kennel van will arrive within a few hours and transport you dog up to the boarding facility.

 All dogs going into a boarding kennel will need to have up-to-date vaccinations.
 Pittwater Animal Hospital vaccinations are highly regarded by boarding kennels as they have two part protection.
 The recent change to Bronchi-Shield Oral gives very rapid, high efficacy canine cough protection.
 A certificate is supplied following any vaccination at PAH but can be reproduced if you are unable to locate it.

 Vaccinations are given every year.
 For more information refer to our vaccine pages.

 It is important that you dog is well protected for ticks.
 A boarding facility may not notice tick signs in your pet as quickly as you would.
-If in doubt, come in for our 6 month tick protection below.
+It is best to update your pet’s tick prevention before going into boarding.

 In Home Care